Save Your Kisses for Me: Aftermath

 At the same time as the single was at No.1, the group released their latest album; Love and Kisses, which featured "Save Your Kisses for Me".
 The group followed this up with the similarly themed "My Sweet Rosalie", which was also a hit around Europe.
-The group continued to score hits in the UK, with two more chart toppers in the next two years; however, this was not the case in the United States, where "Save Your Kisses for Me" was the group's final chart entry (and only one under this lineup).
+The group continued to score hits in the UK, with two more chart toppers in the next two years; however, this was not the case in the United States, where "Save Your Kisses for Me" was the group's final chart entry –and only one under this lineup–.

-"Save Your Kisses for Me" is still one of the best-selling singles of all time in the UK, with sales of over a million copies.
-It also won four ASCAP awards in 1977.
+Brotherhood of Man performed the song in the Eurovision twenty-fifth anniversary show Songs of Europe held on 22 August 1981 in Mysen.
+The song was one of fourteen songs chosen by Eurovision fans and a European Broadcasting Union (EBU) reference group, from among the 992 songs that had ever participated in the contest, to participate in the fiftieth anniversary competition Congratulations: 50 Years of the Eurovision Song Contest held on 22 October 2005 in Copenhagen.
+It was re-enacted by the group along with twelve dancers dressed in matching red, white, and black costumes with briefcases and a live orchestra as the original footage was shown in the background.
+It came fifth in the final voting.
+They also performed the song in the Eurovision sixtieth anniversary show Eurovision Song Contest's Greatest Hits held on 31 March 2015 in London.

+Brotherhood of Man have re-recorded the song twice as well as releasing a Spanish version titled "Tus besos son para mi" as a single in 1991.